wistia/eks-ipv6-reset-example/README.md

 ### Reproduction Steps

 It may take a few attempts to reproduce errors, but the observed behavior is that large simultaneous downloads stall out and eventually we receive a "connection reset by peer" error.
+Sometimes, we also see TLS connection errors and DNS resolution errors, which cause the download to immediately error out.

-Our observation is that this connection reset tends to be more prominent during business hours (when there's likely more network traffic across the VPC / within the cluster).
+Connection reset/timeout errors tend to be more prominent during business hours (when there's likely more network traffic across the VPC / within the cluster).

 #### Debian Slim Container